LoganMorneault/hello/README.md

 # Hello!

 Hi stranger!
 If you're reading this, you're likely looking to take a look at some of the code I've written.
-Unfortunately, much of what I've made has been for school projects, and policy requires that I do not make this work public.
-I am allowed to make exceptions, so long as I ask, so if you'd like me to make something public for a brief time please contact me at loganmorneault@gmail.com so I can do so.
+Unfortunately, much of what I've made has been for school projects and policy requires that I do not make this work public.
+I am allowed to make individual repositories public for several days at a time so long as I get permission from course staff,  so if you'd like me to view my work please contact me at loganmorneault@gmail.com or morneault.l@northeastern.edu so I can do so.

 My private repositories are as follows: